 AccuLynx roofing software was designed with contractors in mind, so it’s simple and intuitive; and your staff won’t need much training to incorporate it into their day-to-day work.
 You won’t need to make major changes to your processes to get AccuLynx to work for you—it integrates seamlessly with what you’re already doing.
 By managing your business with a tool that was built for contractors, you can help your employees get and stay on board with your business plan.

-Now is a great time to take stock of where your business is right now and where you want it to go in the future.
+Now is a great time to take stock of where your business is right now and where you want it to go in the future, regardless of whether you’re just starting out or have been in business for years.
 You can build a better roofing contractor business plan by learning from past experiences, finding the right tools to help you achieve your goals, and getting buy-in from your employees.
 And having a better business plan will set you up for success this year—and beyond.